m2mathew/drumsensei-blog/src/pages/decade-in-review-2010s/index.md

 My brief foray into interviewing was healthy for me.
 I learned more about myself.
 I also saw patterns that I liked and others I will avoid when hiring people for my own company in the future.

 I remain thankful that I have a great job that allows me a tremendous amount of freedom to grow and learn.
 Also, my Call-Em-All team encourages me to work on Presto.
-They clearly see how much I am learning from it, which means I bring more knowledge and experience to the team!
+They clearly see how much I am learning from it, which means I bring more knowledge and experience to the Call-Em-All team!